-Manomet believes people can live and work today in ways that will enable our world to thrive and prosper tomorrow.
-As scientists, Manomet understands we must take action to sustain our world.
 How we manage the critical systems that support life on earth will need to be transformed in the next two decades.
-Manomet works on four major life-supporting systems: natural, forest, food, and economic.
+Manomet works on four major life-supporting systems.
 Manomet focuses its work where it will have measurable impact and opportunity for scale:

-- " Natural System: Manomet works on parts of the natural system that are declining dramatically-wetlands and shorebird species-and through landbird research and education creates opportunities that connect people to nature. - " Forest System: Manomet works on managed forest landscapes and coastal watersheds because they present a great opportunity for climate change adaptation and mitigation. - " Food System: Manomet works on the parts of the food system that uses the most resources-grocery stores and agriculture-and on fisheries to create a more efficient food system. - " Economic System: Manomet works on the parts of the economic system where small changes have a big impact, and therefore, present the greatest opportunity to enhance economic viability and reduce environmental footprints across all systems.
+NATURAL SYSTEM: As a result of human activities, the ecosystems supporting all life are stressed and species extinction rates are increasing.
+Manomet works on parts of the natural system that are declining dramatically-wetlands and shorebird species-and through landbird research and education creates opportunities that connect people to nature.

+FOREST SYSTEM: As climate change advances, we rely on forests more than ever to safeguard clean air, water, biodiversity, and wood products.
+Manomet works on managed forest landscapes and coastal watersheds because they present a great opportunity for climate change adaptation and mitigation.

+FOOD SYSTEM: To meet food demands by 2050, we must double production while significantly reducing environmental impacts and resource use.
+Manomet works on the parts of the food system that uses the most resources-grocery stores and agriculture-and on fisheries to create a more efficient food system.

+ECONOMIC SYSTEM: For a sustainable future, we need a growing economy in balance with social and environmental needs.
+Manomet works on the parts of the economic system where small changes have a big impact, and therefore, present the greatest opportunity to enhance economic viability and reduce environmental footprints across all systems.

-Manomet's approach is different-they effect meaningful change by engaging the people who manage these systems.
-They:
+Manomet's approach is different-we effect meaningful change by engaging the people who manage these systems.

-- " LISTEN-Manomet develops strong relationships with partners and stakeholders. - " UNDERSTAND-Manomet works on managed forest landscapes and coastal watersheds because they present a great opportunity for climate change adaptation and mitigation. - " Are SCIENTISTS-Manomet works closely with people to discover their needs. - " Make Change POSSIBLE-Manomet provides practical solutions to complex problems.
+We LISTEN-Manomet develops strong relationships with partners and stakeholders.

+We UNDERSTAND-Manomet works closely with people to discover their needs.

+We Are SCIENTISTS-Manomet conducts and applies science to inform change.

+We Make Change POSSIBLE-Manomet provides practical solutions to complex problems.